ozturkcuneyd/ozturkcuneyd.github.io/_pages/about.md

 ======
 - Satellite communication networks,
 - Coexistence between passive and active systems,
-- Wireless Localization,
+- Wireless localization,
-- Reconfigurable Intelligent Surfaces.
+- Reconfigurable intelligent surfaces.

 In addition to the aforementioned areas, I am particularly interested in theoretical problems where I can employ tools from convex analysis and optimization theory.